Texas Power Bar vs. Ohio Power Bar – The Best Powerlifting Barbell?

 A lot of people confuse tensile strength with stiffness; they mistakenly believe a higher tensile strength leads to a stiffer barbell.

 As mentioned earlier, tensile strength measures the breaking point when a pulling force is applied to each end of the bar.
-No good for indicating bar stiffness or “whip”.
+No good for indicating bar stiffness, also known as flex or “whip”.

 In this video you can see the difference between a bar with more whip (top) and a stiff Eleiko bar (bottom).